-Two new HIP parameters are defined for setting up ESP transport format associations in HIP communication and for rekeying existing ones.
-Also, the NOTIFY parameter, described in [RFC5201], has two new error parameters.
+Two HIP parameters are defined for setting up ESP transport format associations in HIP communication and for rekeying existing ones.
+Also, the NOTIFICATION parameter, described in [RFC7401], has two error values defined for this specification.

 Parameter Туре Length Data ESP_INFO 65 12 Remote's old SPI, new SPI, and other info ESP_TRANSFORM 4095 variable ESP Encryption and Authentication Transform(s)